underpostnet/engine/src/client/public/nexodev/docs/learn/c1/c1-en-hello-world.md

 `npm run dev` (The server will run on localhost:4001)

 **1.5** Open VS Code in the project's root directory and edit the `Hello World!!` string located in `src/client/Default.index.js` to any random text.
-Take a screenshot to show the change in the app's homepage.
+The change will be reflected on the app's homepage.